top of page

 CINÉ-HISTOIRE

-Au croisement du film historique et de l’histoire du cinéma, CINÉ-HISTOIRE propose un cycle thématique de 5 films autour d’un.e cinéaste, d’une époque ou d’une question communes.
-La projection de l’œuvre est précédée d’une brève présentation du film, lequel sera suivi d’une discussion animée par un.e historien.ne.
+Au croisement du film historique et de l’histoire du cinéma, le Ciné-histoire propose un cycle thématique de 6 films autour d’un ou d’une cinéaste, d’une époque ou d’une question commune.
+La projection de l’œuvre est précédée d’une brève présentation du film, lequel sera suivi d’une discussion animée par un historien ou une historienne.

 Lorsqu’il dépasse le simple « film en costumes », le cinéma historique constitue un exercice particulièrement exigeant d’écriture du passé.
 Comme pour l’historien et l’historienne les plus rigoureux, scénaristes et cinéastes interrogent l’histoire en reconstituant la trajectoire de personnages complexes, généralement aux prises avec des dilemmes moraux.
 Les plus grands films historiques réussissent à reconstituer l’étrangeté du temps passé tout en le liant avec des enjeux et des questions atemporels.

-CINÉ-HISTOIRE is where film history and historical film meet.
-Cinéma du Musée proudly presents its new thematic series: five historical films showcasing one filmmaker, film era or topic.
-Each screening will be preceded by a brief introductory presentation and followed by a discussion led by an historian.
+Ciné-histoire is where film history and historical film meet.
+The Cinéma du Musée is proud to present its new thematic series.
+Each screening will be preceded by a brief introductory presentation, and followed by a discussion led by an historian.

 Recreating the past, making history, calls for skill, knowledge, and an attention to detail far beyond what is required for mere “costume dramas.”
 Screenwriters and film directors must be as meticulous as historians, analyzing every facet of history as they reconstruct the lives of complex characters often caught up in moral dilemmas.
 Only the greatest historical films are able to recreate the strangeness of the past while addressing themes that are both timeless and universal.